jqueuniet/netbox-go/apiv4_1/docs/BriefCircuit.md

 ### NewBriefCircuit

-`func NewBriefCircuit(id int32, url string, display string, cid string, provider BriefProvider, ) *BriefCircuit`
+`func NewBriefCircuit(id int32, url string, cid string, provider BriefProvider, ) *BriefCircuit`

 NewBriefCircuit instantiates a new BriefCircuit object This constructor will assign default values to properties that have it defined,